Santa Maria, Ilocos Sur

+Chronological Table of the History of Santa Maria

 History

-The community of Santa Maria must have been already an organized settlement before the Spaniards came to the Philippines.
-When Captain Juan de Salcedo conquered the Ilocos in 1572, they found out that the people were already engaged in a brisk trade and commerce with the Japanese and the Chinese.
-The people's main industries were fishing and farming and to some extent weaving of cotton cloth and pottery.
+The community of Santa Maria must have already been an organized settlement before the Spaniards came to the Philippines.
+When Captain Juan de Salcedo conquered the Ilocos in 1572, they found out that the people were already engaged in a robust trade and commercial relationship with the Japanese and the Chinese.
+The people's main industries were fishing, farming, and - to some extent - cotton weaving and pottery.

 The people were noted for their religiosity.
-They worshiped the anitos, spirits and local Gods.
-Although the conquest of the Ilocos Region was a slow and painful process for the inhabitants resisted, they were later conquered through the use of the sword and hand in hand with the Cross.
-It was the religious nature of the people that the friars greatly exploited to convert the Ilocanos to the new faith — Christianity.
+They worshiped the anitos, spirits, and local deities.
+Although the conquest of the Ilocos Region was a slow and painful process owing to the resistance mounted by the inhabitants, they were later conquered through the use of the sword and with the Cross.
+It was the religious nature of the people that the friars greatly leveraged to convert the Ilocanos to the new faith — Christianity.

-In 1572, Juan De Salcedo established an encomienda in Vigan as more places fell under the control of the Spaniards, more parishes or visitas (sub-parishes) were set up in place that could be easily serviced by the ecclesiastical and military officials.
-When Narvacan was created as a definitory by the Augustinians on April 25, 1576, its visitas were Santa Maria, San Esteban and Santiago.
+In 1572, Juan De Salcedo established an encomienda in Vigan as more places fell under the control of the Spaniards.
+More parishes or visitas (sub-parishes) that could be easily serviced by the ecclesiastical and military officials were set up.
+When Narvacan was created as a definitory by the Augustinians on April 25, 1576, its visitas were Santa Maria, San Esteban, and Santiago.
 It is recorded that Narvacan was an encomienda of Don Nicolas de Figeroa in 1589; and left vacant in 1610.
 During this time, or a period later, Fr.
-Diego de Soria who later became bishop expanded the mission or religious control to the hinterlands - extending as far as Pangasinan and to the Cagayan Valley.
+Diego de Soria who later became bishop expanded the mission or religious control to the hinterlands - extending as far south as Pangasinan and east to the Cagayan Valley.

 In the beginning, Santa Maria experienced hardships due to wars and other events.
-In 1638, the Chinese burned the town and ten years later in 1660–1661, during the Andres Malong Revolt, the Zambals ransacked and looted at the same time killed some of the inhabitants of the town.
+In 1638, the Chinese burned the town and ten years later in 1660–1661, during the Andres Malong Revolt, the Zambals ransacked and looted the settlement, and killed some of the inhabitants of the town.
 Much of the church properties were carried away by the rebels.
 In 1762, the forces of Diego Silang, the leader of the Ilocos Revolt of 1762–1763 during the British Occupation, controlled the town of Santa Maria until Silang was assassinated in Bantay by his close friend, a mestizo named Miguel Vicos, in 1763.